deadlysyn/node-healthcheck/README.md

 If you have Docker running on your machine, you can simply clone this project then run `make build; make run` to get Express listening on `http://localhost:3000`.
-The root path is uninteresting, but if you hit `/healthcheck` cool things will happen...
+The root path is uninteresting, but if you hit `/healthcheck` cool things will happen (depending how geeky you are)...

 The endpoint will respond immediately with the default response code (200).
 This keeps the health check process happy.
 In parallel, `testRunner` gets kicked off.
 It wraps a couple mock tests purposefully slowed down by `setTimeout`.
-If you watch stdout, you'll see "db test running" after a few seconds, and "network test running" a few seconds later.
+If you watch stdout, you'll see "db test running" after a few seconds, and "network test running" a couple seconds later.
 Refreshing the endpoint will show the test results.
 You can set `message` to something other than "OK" to simulate failure.
-Failure in any of the test results in a 500 status code.
+Failure of any test results in a 500 status code.

 ```shell